-- Combine rice, water and salt.
-Cook in a rice cooker per manufacturer's instructions.
+- Combine rice, water, and salt.
+Cook in a rice cooker per the manufacturer's instructions.

 - Saute the white parts of the green onion in a wok for about 3 minutes.

 - Stir in spicy chili crisp and Garlic Ginger Sauce.
-Bring temperature back up.
+Bring the temperature back up.

-- Turn off heat, then add rice and mix gently.
+- Turn off the heat, then add rice and mix gently.